EarlPotts/GoogleStepPortfolio/README.md

-# Earl potts Portfolio for Google's Student Training in Engineering Program
+# Earl Potts Portfolio for Google's Student Training in Engineering Program

-This repo contains Earl Potts' portfolio and STEP projects
+Personal portfolio constructed with HTML/CSS and JavaScript as a part of Google's STEP program.